sheep177/devboard-infra/README.md

 # DevBoard ✨

-A full-stack **multi-tenant task management platform** for developers and teams.
+This is a full-stack **multi-tenant task management platform** for developers and teams.
 Featuring Kanban board, comment system, role-based access control, and admin panel.

 ---